Seminary of the Immaculate Conception: Seminarian program ends

-Protestant and Orthodox usage
+Library closure

-The seminary has hosted retreats for protestant as well as Eastern Orthodox churches in Nassau and Suffolk after the end of the seminarian program.
+The library continued to operate after the end of the seminarian theology program, but closed its doors on December 16, 2020.
+It housed Catholic, Protestant, and theological texts and contains their own private archive of rare books.

-Library
+Current usage

-The seminarian library continued to operate after the end of the Seminarian Theology program.
-The library houses Catholic, Protestant, and theological texts and contains their own private archive of rare books.
-However, it was announced on December 16, 2020 that the library would be closing its doors.
+The seminary building continues to host retreats for Catholic schools and colleges and other Catholic groups such as the Knights of Columbus.